crisislab-platform/TimeLine/README.md

 ### Plugins

-There are several plugins available:
+There are several plugins included:

 -   `xAxisPlugin`: Adds an x-axis
 -   `yAxisPlugin`: Adds an y-axis